 St Thomas Vs. St John: Nightlife

 Red Hook Marina is a local favorite among residents and visitors and something I would highly recommend.
-You can always find locals and tourists enjoying their night at Red Hook.
-Red Hook itself is quite a popular town on the east side of St. Thomas.
+You can always find locals and tourists enjoying their night at Red Hook, a popular town on the east side of St. Thomas.

 For more nightlife, you could try Frenchtown.
-Frenchtown is famed for its bars and restaurants, including the Amalia Cafe, Bella Blu, Banana Tree Grille, Asolare, and more.
-Just be aware that most taxies stop driving around midnight, but there are night taxies.
-Ask your hotel for their numbers.
+Frenchtown is famed for its bars and restaurants, including the Amalia Cafe, Bella Blu, Banana Tree Grille, and more.
+Just be aware that most taxies stop driving around midnight, but there are night taxies so ask your hotel for their numbers.

-Saint John does have quite a few bars you can frequent at night, like the Beach Bar and Joe's Rum Hut in Cruz Bay.
-Both of those close pretty late at night.
-They’re also right next to the beach so you can get some beautiful night views.
+Saint John does have quite a few bars you can frequent at night near Cruz Bay like the Beach Bar and Joe's Rum Hut.
+Both of those close pretty late at night and they’re also right next to the beach so you can get some beautiful views.

 Verdict: St Thomas.
-With it being more populated and receiving a higher number of tourists, it’s by far the best place for nightlife in the USVI.
+It’s by far the best place for nightlife in the USVI.

 St Thomas Vs. St John: History